-9.17.1 Contractors shall have an administrative office headquartered in Los Angeles County.
-The office shall be staffed during the hours of 9:00 a.m. and 5:00 p.m., PST, Monday through Friday, by at least one employee who can respond to inquiries and complaints which may be received about Contractor's performance of the Contract.
+9.19.1 Contractors shall have an administrative office headquartered in Los Angeles County.
+The office shall be staffed during the hours of

+8:00 a.m. and 5:00 p.m., PST, by at least one employee who can respond to inquiries and complaints which may be received about Contractor's performance of the Contract.

-9.17.2 Within thirty (30) days of Contract start date, Contractors shall have their required office location in place.
+9.19.2 Within 30 days of contract start date, Contractors shall have their required office location in place.

-9.18 Shred Documents
+9.20 Shred Documents

-- 9.18.1 Contractor shall ensure that all confidential documents and papers, as defined under state law (including, but not limited to Welfare and Institutions Code Section 10850), relating to this Contract must be shredded and not put in trash containers when Contractor disposes of these documents and papers.
+- 9.20.1 Contractor shall ensure that all confidential documents and papers, as defined under state law (including, but not limited to Welfare and Institutions Code Section 10850) relating to this Contract must be shredded and not put in trash containers when Contractor disposes of these documents and papers.
 All documents and papers to be shredded are to be placed in a locked or secured container/bin/box and labeled "shred" until they are destroyed.
-No confidential documents and papers are to be recycled. - 9.18.2 Documents for record and retention purposes in accordance with Section 8.38, Record Retention and Inspection-Audit Settlement, of this Contract are to be maintained for a period of five (5) years.
+No confidential documents and papers are to be recycled. - 9.20.2 Documents for record and retention purposes in accordance with Section 8.38, Record Retention and Inspection-Audit Settlement, of this Contract are to be maintained for a period of five years.

-10.0 SURVIVAL
+10.0 Survival